Charles-Louis-Félix Franchot

+Biography

-He is the son of an officer who fought in the revolutionary and then Napoleonic armies and ended his career with the rank of lieutenant colonel, was made officer of the legion of honor (1807) and received the title of baron of the Empire.
+His father fought in the revolutionary, and then Napoleonic armies, and ended his career with the rank of lieutenant colonel.
+He was made officer of the legion of honor (1807) and received the title of baron of the Empire.
 His mother was Marie Dieudonne Wallart de Maranville.

-But from 1840 on, it is like "mechanic" and especially as "engineer" that he is presented in the press; he is indeed the inventor of a hot air machine (presented at the Academy of Sciences which abstains, however, to report on the invention) and especially a moderator lamp which ensures him a national fame.
+In 1840, he started to work as a mechanic.

-The Franchot's hot air machine, is according to scientists, the hot air engine that meets best the Carnot cycle.
-Around 10 years later than Stirling engine, Franchot re-invented the regenerator (he called it the Calefactor) without knowing the existence of Stirling's invention.
+He invented a hot air machine (presented at the Academy of Sciences which abstains, however, to report on the invention) that, according to some scientists, best meets the Carnot cycle.
+Around 10 years after the Stirling engine, Franchot re-invented the regenerator (he called it the "Calefactor") without knowing the existence of Stirling's invention.